5 Things That Affect Your Video Quote

 Time is money and content is king.
 Your life is busy and so is a producer's.
 That's why I'm creating quick reads and tips to get you started on your media project.

 Have you ever heard of the project management triangle?
-Well, even though these are circles, it's a good representation:
+Well, even though these are circles below, it's still a good representation of project management:

 As you analyze your media project, you may start to see that one of these is a bigger priority than the others.
 If you are tight on money and you need it next week, the quality of the project will not be the best.
 If you want a beautiful video and you want it for less than the going rate, you will have to wait a little longer than usual.
 And if you want a stunning video as soon as possible, well, be prepared to pay a lot more.